buildbot/buildbot/master/docs/relnotes/index.rst

 All custom steps should be rewritten in the new style as soon as possible.

 Buildbot distinguishes new-style from old-style steps by the presence of a :py:meth:`~buildbot.process.buildstep.BuildStep.run` method.
-If this method is present, then the step is as a new-style step.
+If this method is present, then the step is a new-style step.

 Summary of Changes
 ++++++++++++++++++